 \section{Abstract}

-The purpose of this paper is to discuss the notion of the quasihyperbolic volume and to find growth estimates for the quasihyperbolic volume of balls in a domain $G \subset {\mathbb R}^n\,,$ in terms of the radius.
-It turns out that in the case of domains with Ahlfors regular boundaries, the rate of growth depends not merely on the radius but also on the metric structure of the boundary.
+The purpose of this paper is to study the notion of the quasihyperbolic volume and to find growth estimates for the quasihyperbolic volume of balls in a domain $G \subset {\mathbb R}^n\,,$ in terms of the radii.

-{ {\sc Keywords.}{ Quasihyperbolic volume, uniform porosity, $Q$-regularity}}
+{ {\sc\bf Keywords.} Quasihyperbolic volume, uniform porosity, $Q$-regularity}

-{ {\sc 2010 Mathematics Subject Classification.} 51M10, 51M25, 28A80}
+{ {\sc\bf 2010 Mathematics Subject Classification.} 51M10, 51M25, 28A80}

 \thefootnote{} \makeatletter \thefootnote{\@arabic\c@footnote}\makeatother